-The Gibraltar sea level station is part of the Global Sea Level Observing System.
+The Gibraltar sea level station is administered as part of the UK South Atlantic Network and the Global Sea Level Observing System of the Intergovernmental Oceanographic Commission (IOC).

 Ocean currents flowing through the Strait of Gibraltar cause the level of the Mediterranean Sea to rise and fall and ultimately affect the ecosystems of the region across a wide area.
 These currents are both tidal and non-tidal in origin.